 The FDA hopes to revolutionize the hearing aid marketplace.
-Its new rules would allow over-the-counter hearing aids to be sold directly to consumers.
-Manufacturers could even sell the devices online without the involvement of an audiologist or an otolaryngologist (ear, nose and throat specialist).
+Its new rules will allow over-the-counter hearing aids to be sold directly to consumers.
+Manufacturers will likely sell the devices online without the involvement of an audiologist or an otolaryngologist (ear, nose and throat specialist).

 Who Will Benefit from Over-the-Counter Hearing Aids?

-People with severe hearing impairment and those under 18 would still need to consult a professional.
+People with severe hearing impairment and those under 18 will still need to consult a hearing professional.
 Over-the-counter hearing aids are not intended for children or people with significant deafness.

 The Objectives of the New Rule:

 The FDA intends the new rule to increase competition in the hearing aid marketplace.
 If this results in greater accessibility and affordability, more people should be able to use hearing aids.

 Other barriers to adoption, such as social stigma, may not disappear quickly, though.
 On the other hand, over-the-counter hearing aids and Personal Sound Amplification Products are often less visible than Bluetooth mobile phone earpieces.

 Q. My first hearing aids, low-cost units, made a huge difference in my ability to hear.
 For the last four years, I have used higher-quality devices I get through the VA.
 They have some nice features, but they still aren’t useful in noisy places like restaurants or parties.